 2023-11-18 17:06:00

-Maybe Arthur C. Clarke, Isaac Asimov or Ray Bradbury have written about it.
+Maybe Arthur C. Clarke, Isaac Asimov or Ray Bradbury have written regarding it.
 Well, the concrete thing is that, today, these topics are not being studied, but there are already practical applications of it.

 Use of pig hearts

-So much so, that it has just been reported that Lawrence Faucette58 years old who had received a pig heart transplant genetically modified, died six weeks after the operation in the University of Maryland, USA.
+So much so, that it has just been reported that Lawrence Faucette58 years old who had received a pig heart transplant genetically modified, died six weeks following the operation in the University of Maryland, USA.
 That is to say, this is someone who spent a month and a half living with a heart that was not only foreign to him, but had been extracted from an animal: a pig.

 Why a pig and not another animal?
 It happens that the morphology of the pig’s heart is very similar to that of the human.
 For this reason, and taking into account the relative ease of obtaining specimens, pig hearts have been used for several years – for example – in the Anatomy Unit of the National University of Colombia as a pedagogical element with very good results.